Parametric Polymorphism in Java

 public Utilities {

-// ↓ type declarations
+// ↓ type parameter declarations

 public static <T, U> Pair<U, T> flip(Pair<T, U> p) {